MNDeployment #6957

 - Related to Bug #7318: Indexing failure with ObjectPath not found / Was: mnTestAEKOS PIDs fail to be indexed by Solr in cn-stage due to lack of "Object Path" for the PIDs added

-#8 Updated by Mark Servilla almost 9 years ago
+#8 Updated by Mark Servilla about 9 years ago

 - Related to Bug #7504: Investigate support for TLS Server Name Indication during CN-to-MN communications added